 It’s important to note that ESPN Wide World of Sports, Blizzard Beach and Typhoon Lagoon all have different operating hours than the parks (typically shorter hours) so you might not even be able to get back to your car at the end of the day!

 Parking at a Walt Disney World hotel and simply using the bus system won’t work either – hotel parking is for hotel guests only.
 You can park at the resorts if you are visiting to eat at a restaurant, but you’ll have a limited parking window of a couple hours.
-This applies to all resorts on-property, including the Downtown Disney hotels Shades of Green, The Walt Disney World Swan and The Walt Disney World Dolphin.
+This applies to all resorts on-property, including the Disney Springs area hotels, Shades of Green, The Walt Disney World Swan and The Walt Disney World Dolphin.

 The Parking Lot Symphony